fenago/data-science/lab_guides/Lab_1.md

 ### JSON

-JSON is a very popular file format, mainly used for transferring data from web APIs.
-Its structure is very similar to that of a Python dictionary with key-value pairs.
 The example DataFrame we used before would look like this in JSON format:

 ```